 Research design

 A non-experimental, exploratory and descriptive quantitative approach was used.
 According to Brink (1999:108), a non-experimental study is carried out in a natural setting and the phenomena are observed as they occur.
 Data can be collected without making changes or introducing treatments.
-This design was chosen because it allowed the collection of data in a natural setting.
+This design was chosen because it allowed the collection of data in the natural setting of secondary schools.
 Exploratory studies address issues that have not been previously studied in order to identify new knowledge, new understandings or new meanings (Polit & Hungler 1999:19).
-Descriptive designs provide a description of variables in order to answer the research question (Brink 1999:109).
+Descriptive designs describe variables in order to answer the research question(s) (Brink 1999:109).

 The exploratory descriptive design has been chosen because it could generate new information about secondary school learners’ knowledge and sexual behaviours that could influence their chances of becoming HIV positive.